Lance Bryant: Last NZ title, losing streak, retirement 2018 - 2020

 In March 2018, Bryant returned to his hometown to take on Thomas Russell for the vacant New Zealand National (Pro Box NZ version) Cruiserweight title.
 Bryant won the fight by Unanimous Decision however he sustained a serious injury to his arm which required surgery.
 After the fight he reached 50th in the World on Boxrec, the highest ranking he has ever received in his career.
 In August 2018, Bryant took on former world title challenger Blake Caparello.
 Unfortunately, Bryant lost the fight by third round stoppage, ending his two-year and seven fight winning streak.
-In November 2018, Bryant made his Northern Hemisphere debut when he took on Poland Nikodem Jezewski on short notice.
+In November 2018, Bryant made his Northern Hemisphere debut when he took on Poland Nikodem Jeżewski on short notice.
 Bryant lost the fight by unanimous decision.
 In December 2018, Bryant took on David Light on a Joseph Parker undercard.
 Bryant lost the fight by second round stoppage.
 In March 2020, Bryant fought for the last time in Australia against New Zealand born Australian Floyd Masson.
 Masson won the fight by first round stoppage.
 In November 2020, Bryant took on David Light for the New Zealand National (PBCNZ version) Cruiserweight title.
 Light won the fight by first round stoppage.
 After the fight, Bryant announced his retirement.